psychopy/workshops/source/translators/setUpVersionControl.rst

 What does all this mean?
 ----------------------------

 - You have establish a back-and-forth between you and your online fork on *GitHub*

   - You can manipulate files without interfering with anyone else
 - But now, you can contribute your changes to the original repository from via *pull requests* online

   - In GitHub jargon, you would make a *pull request* from *origin* to *upstream*

 - The importance of this will become clear later

 What about the name for the repository on my own computer?
 ------------------------------------------------------------

 - no special name for the repository on your local computer

-  - "my local copy"?
+  - most people say "my local copy"?

-- *clone*(?)
+- how about *clone*?

   - would be a good name
   - but no one seems to use it